imhaage/hexa-arch-coffee-machine/README.md

 # Hexa: How To

-Examples to illustrate my articles in my newsletter Marevick's Bazaar (https://maeevick.substack.com)
+Examples to illustrate my articles in my newsletter Marevick's Bazaar (https://maeevick.substack.com/t/hexagonalarchitecture)

 ## Branch dedicated to "Hexagonal Architecture: How To #2": A Simple Case from Scratch

-Link to the newsletter episode: coming soon

 We follow the "official" blueprint from Alistair Cockburn's Hexagonal Architecture Explained.